glycerine/buzz/README.md

 ## SyncTower

-The `buzz.SyncTower`, also in this package, differs from `buzz.AsyncTower` only in that receives are all synchronous on unbuffered channes.
+The `buzz.SyncTower`, also in this package, is the same as `buzz.AsyncTower` except in one respect. `buzz.SyncTower` uses unbuffered channels.
 Hence publishers will block until all subscribers have received the message.

 # author